mono/website/docs/faq/technical.md

 ### Could Java target the CLI?

-Yes, Java could target the CLI, Microsoft's J# compiler does that.
+Yes, Java could target the CLI, Microsoft's J# compiler did that.
 The [IKVM](http://www.ikvm.net/) project builds a Java runtime that works on top of .NET and on top of Mono.
 IKVM is essentially a JIT compiler that translates from JVM bytecodes into CIL instructions, and then lets the native JIT engine take over.

 ### Is it possible to write a JVM byte code to CIL converter?